Historical information about Oakwood

 - The Ford Motor Company donated an additional $225,000 to help Oakwood complete the Oakwood Healthy Hearts for Women study, launched in 2005.
 The philanthropic arm of the auto company has donated $1.25 million to help fund the study, designed to help women adapt a healthy lifestyle and lower their risk of heart attack.

-- Oakwood furthered its commitment to education with the opening of a Medical Education Headquarters at Oakwood Heritage Hospital (OHH) in Taylor.
+- Oakwood furthered its commitment to education with the opening of a Medical Education Headquarters at Oakwood Hospital - Taylor (OHH) in Taylor.
 The center supports the Wayne State University School of Medicine Orthopedic Surgery and Physical Medicine & Rehabilitation residency training programs.